learn-co-curriculum/dsc-oauth-open-authorization/README.md

 > **OAuth stands for Open Authorization.**

 **_OAuth_** is an open-source protocol created to allow the creators of APIs and other online services to easily let them share private data or assets with users.
 One of the biggest challenges of building multi-user applications is making sure that you only give people access to the data and functionality they're supposed to have.
 OAuth provides a framework for allowing authenticated access, but without the risk of having to share the original login credentials such as a password.
-The OAuth protocol was created in 2010, and was the brainchild of major tech companies such as Google and Twitter.
-It's now the most popular open standard for user authentication, is is used by almost all of the the major players in the tech world, such as Netflix, Amazon, Facebook, and more!
+The OAuth protocol was created in 2010 and was the brainchild of major tech companies such as Google and Twitter.
+It's now the most popular open standard for user authentication, is used by almost all of the major players in the tech world, such as Netflix, Amazon, Facebook, and more!

 ### The Steps of OAuth